 that are sent to those faces.

 This duality could be compared to a restricted version of the duality between simple categories and discs \cite{Berger}, \cite{Ou}, \cite{MZ}.
 In that duality we have on one side some pasting diagrams described in terms of (simple) $\o$-categories and all $\o$-functors, and on the other some combinatorial structures called (finite) discs and some natural morphisms of disks.
 Roughly speaking, a finite disc is a finite planar tree extended by dummy/sink nodes at the ends of any linearly ordered set of sons of each node.
-These sink nodes do not bring any new information about the object but they are essential to get the right notion of a morphism between `such structures', i.e. all those that correspond to $\o$-functors on the other side.
+These sink nodes do not bring any new information about the object but they are essential to get the right notion of a morphism between `such structures', i.e. all those that correspond to $\o$-functors in the dual category.
 If we were to throw away the sink nodes, i.e. we would consider trees instead of discs, we could still have a duality but we would need to revise the notion of a morphism on both sides.
 In fact, we would have duality for degeneracy maps only.
 On the planar tree side we would not be able to dump a `true' node onto a dummy node.
 This corresponds on the side of simple categories to the fact that we consider only some $\o$-functors.
 If we think about $\o$-functors between simple $\o$-categories as a kind of `partial composition of a {\em part} of the pasting diagram', we would need to restrict to those $\o$-functors that represent partial composition of the {\em whole} pasting diagram.
 In other words, if we have trees and do not have sink nodes around, our operations cannot drop any part of the pasting diagram before they start to compose them.
 The duality presented in this paper can be understood through this analogy.
-Namely, at the level of objects positive opetopes correspond to tree complexes but when we look at the morphism, the natural morphisms of tree complexes correspond only to degeneracies (contraction epimorphisms) on the side of positive opetopes.
-This leaves of course an open question of whether we can extend tree complexes one way or the other, introducing some kind of sink nodes, so that we could have duality for more maps, e.g. all $\iota$-maps, and not only $\iota$-epimorphisms, or even all $\o$-functors?
+Namely, at the level of objects positive opetopes correspond to positive zoom complexes but when we look at the morphism, the natural morphisms of positive zoom complexes correspond only to degeneracies (contraction epimorphisms) on the side of positive opetopes and these maps goes in the opposite direction.
+This leaves of course an open question of whether we can extend positive zoom complexes one way or the other, introducing some kind of `sink nodes', so that we could have duality for more maps, e.g. all $\iota$-maps or even all $\o$-functors and not only $\iota$-epimorphisms?